sta/websocket-sharp/README.md

 #### Step 2 ####

-Creating instance of `WebSocket` class.
+Creating a instance of `WebSocket` class.

     using (WebSocket ws = new WebSocket("ws://example.com"))
     {